 The MyID Expiring Items: Web and MyID Expiring Items: Mws services check SSL/TLS certificates on the servers on which they are running, and the iOS OTA signing certificate, if that feature is configured.

-The MyID Expiring Items: App service checks all other certificates, and the user account used for SMTP server authentication.
+The MyID Expiring Items: App service checks all other certificates.

 3.1.2 Monitored system credentials

 The system credential monitoring system checks the status of the following user accounts and certificates: